dan-hutt/VIOLIN/README.md

 ## Main Control Board (MCB)

-This is the main and most complecation part of the project and consists of the main microcontroller and all monitoring sensors and pyrotecnic channel actuation
+This is the main and most complecation part of the project and consists of the main microcontroller and all monitoring sensors and pyrotechnic channel actuation